 The museum has a drop-off point in front of the entrance.
-Unfortunately, access is partly blocked by two bollards.
+Unfortunately, access is partly blocked by three bollards.
 However, the museum's area is quiet enough for a car to briefly stop to drop-off passengers 2 meters away from the museum's entrance.

 Path to main entrance